High court limits when police can enter home without warrant

-WASHINGTON (AP) — The Supreme Court on Wednesday put limits on when police officers pursuing a fleeing suspect can enter a home without a warrant.
+WASHINGTON (AP) — Adding to the country's ongoing discussion of the extent of police powers, the Supreme Court on Wednesday put limits on when police officers pursuing a fleeing suspect can enter a home without a warrant.

 The high court ruled that when officers are pursuing someone suspected of a misdemeanor, a less serious crime, they cannot always enter a home without a warrant if a suspect enters.

-The court had previously said that police in “hot pursuit” of a suspect believed to have committed a more serious crime, a felony, can enter a home without a warrant.
+The court had previously given police greater freedom to enter homes in cases involving more serious crimes.
+In a 1976 case, the justices said that police in “hot pursuit” of a suspect believed to have committed a felony can enter a home without a warrant.

 "The flight of a suspected misdemeanant does not always justify a warrantless entry into a home.
 An officer must consider all the circumstances in a pursuit case to determine whether there is a law enforcement emergency.
 On many occasions, the officer will have good reason to enter — to prevent imminent harms of violence, destruction of evidence, or escape from the home.
-But when the officer has time to get a warrant, he must do so — even though the misdemeanant fled," Justice Elena Kagan wrote for a majority of the court.
+But when the officer has time to get a warrant, he must do so — even though the misdemeanant fled," Justice Elena Kagan wrote in a majority opinion for seven members of the court that included both liberals and conservatives.

+Chief Justice John Roberts and Justice Samuel Alito said that, in their view, a suspect's choice to flee alone should give police the ability to pursue that person into a home.
+They suggested the majority's opinion leaves too much for officers in the field to consider in the midst of a chase, providing “no guidance at all.”

+“The Constitution does not demand this absurd and dangerous result,” Roberts wrote.

 The case before the justices involved California resident Arthur Lange.
 One evening in 2016, an officer saw Lange driving his station wagon in Sonoma County, playing music loudly and honking his horn several times.
 The officer believed those were noise violations punishable by small fines and followed Lange.
 The officer later turned on his car’s lights to get Lange to stop.
 But Lange continued driving for about four seconds, turned into his driveway and entered his garage without stopping.